The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Introduction

-Neuromechanical digital twins provide an alternative, complementary framework to address these technical challenges in measurements and perturbations.
-These models typically consist of a \textit{biomechanical} replica of the body---with varying degrees of morphological realism including joint articulations, muscles and contact dynamics---and a \textit{neural controller} model including motor/premotor circuits and sensory pathways.
-Together, at least in principle, body and neural controller models form a fully accessible, closed-loop system in which sensorimotor dynamics can be generated, observed, manipulated, and analyzed \textbf{(\autoref{fig:animal_vs_model})}.
-Because digital twins exist entirely \textit{in silico}, they can be subject to arbitrary perturbations and counterfactual simulations, enabling researchers to ask ``what if'' questions.
-Thus, neuromechanical models constitute a complementary approach to \textit{in vivo} experimentation that can bridge the gaps and integrate across multiple levels of biological organization.
-In fact, the use of simulated body models controlled by artificial neural networks dates back decades, most prominently in the study of insect stick insect and cockroach locomotion \citep{ayali_comparative_2015}.
-More recently, advances in simulation throughput and accurate physics \citep{todorov_mujoco_2012,makoviychuk_isaac_2021} have enabled the development of more realistic body models, particularly for animal and human neuromechanical simulations \citep{vittorio_myosuite_2022,delp_opensim_2007,arreguit_farms_2023}, greatly expanding opportunities for afforded by this approach.
+Models provide a complementary framework to address these limitations in experimental measurement and perturbation.
+These models range in complexity as follows: \begin{itemize} \item \textbf{Biomechanical/body model:} A morphologically biorealistic representation of an animal (or its subparts) with \textit{articulated joints}, physically meaningful geometry, mass, and contact dynamics with the environment. \item \textbf{\textit{Neuro}mechanical model:} A biomechanical model that is coupled with emulation of \textit{neural dynamics}.
+If one aims to integrate biological actuators (e.g., motor neurons driving muscles and tendons) and sensors (e.g., muscle spindles and tactile sensors feeding back to inform the motor system), the biomechanical model must have some degree of morphological realism. \item \textbf{Neuromechanical digital twin:} A biorealistic neuromechanical model of a particular animal that is embedded in a physics simulator and updated continuously using real experimental measurements, ideally in real-time \cite{grieves2023digital}. \end{itemize} In neuromechanical models, at least in principle, body and neural controller models form a fully accessible closed-loop system in which sensorimotor dynamics can be generated, observed, and manipulated \textbf{(\autoref{fig:animal_vs_model})}.
+Because these models exist entirely \textit{in silico}, they can be subject to arbitrary perturbations and counterfactual simulations, allowing researchers to probe causality through ``what if'' scenarios.
+Thus, neuromechanical models complement \textit{in vivo} experiments by bridging multiple levels of biological organization.
+The use of simulated bodies controlled by artificial neural networks dates back decades, most prominently in studies of stick insect and cockroach locomotion \cite{ayali_comparative_2015}.
+More recently, advances in simulation fidelity and scalability, including differentiable physics engines (\textit{e.g.}, Brax \cite{brax}), differentiable neuron modeling frameworks (\textit{e.g.}, Jaxley \cite{deistler_jaxley_2025}), and hardware-accelerated simulators using graphics processing units (GPUs, \textit{e.g.}, MuJoCo Warp \cite{todorov_mujoco_2012,mjwarp}) have enabled the simulation of increasingly realistic neuromechanical models.